andreidobrinski/blog/content/blog/react-component-composition-with-dot-notation-exports/index.md

 ---
-title: Composition with Compound React Components and Dot Notation Exports
+title: React Component Composition with Dot Notation Exports
 date: '2021-05-18'
 description: Co-locating React components and using them together with dot notation
 ---

 ## Intended Audience

-Beginner and intermediate React developers looking to learn more about the dot notation export pattern with compound React components.
+Beginner and intermediate React developers looking to learn more about the dot notation export pattern with React components.

 ## Example